google/draco/README.md

 Decoding Tool
 -------------

-`draco_decoder` will read Draco files as input and output OBJ or PLY files.
+`draco_decoder` will read Draco files as input, and output OBJ or PLY files.
 The basic command line looks like this:

 ~~~~~ bash
 ./draco_decoder -i in.drc -o out.obj